hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 The ``general`` section contains global settings that apply to the entire execution of `hypredrive`.
 This section is optional.

-- ``warmup`` - If set to `yes`, `hypredrive` will perform a warmup execution to ensure more accurate timing measurements.
-If `no`, no warmup is performed.
-The default value for this parameter is `no`.
+- ``warmup`` - A value of `yes` runs a warmup before the timed operation.
+This gives more accurate timing measurements.
+A value of `no` skips the warmup.
+  The default is `no`.

 - ``name`` - Optional display label for the current ``HYPREDRV_t`` object.
 When set, statistics banners use it in messages such as ``STATISTICS SUMMARY for flow-solver:``.